TuanAnh0108/Arduino-Projects/README.md

 |1|1|0|6|1|1|1|1|1|0|1|
 |1|1|1|7|1|0|0|0|1|1|0|

-Based on this table, the problem can be easily solved with logic gates.
+Based on this truth table, the problem can be easily solved with logic gates.
 We can create equation for each light then it will show us the number we want.

+### Usability

+Usability is according to Techpedia[1] the degree of wase with which a product can be used to achieve their goals.
+It studies the elegance, clarity, intuitive with which the computer program.

+### Humna-centered design HCD

 ### Compare Bash and Arduino programing languge
 ① Advantages of bash and arduino